Hotmoka/hotmoka/README.md

 *Local Implementations* are actual nodes that run on the machine where they have been started.
 For instance, they can be a node of a larger blockchain network.
-Among them, `TendermintBlockchain` implements a node of a Tendermint blockchain and will be presented in [Tendermint Nodes](#tendermint-nodes).
+Among them, `TendermintNode` implements a node of a Tendermint blockchain and will be presented in [Tendermint Nodes](#tendermint-nodes).
-`MemoryBlockchain` implements a single-node blockchain in RAM, hence its content is partially lost after it is turned off.
+`DiskNode` implements a single-node blockchain in disk memory.
 It is useful for debugging, testing and learning, since it allows one to inspect the content of blocks, transactions and store.
-It will be presented in [Memory Nodes](#memory-nodes).
+It will be presented in [Disk Nodes](#disk-nodes).
-`TakamakaBlockchain` implements a node for the Takamaka blockchain developed by Ailia SA.
-Local nodes can be instantiated through the static factory method `init()` of their implementing interface.
-That method requires to specify parameters that are global to the network of nodes (`ConsensusParams`) and must be the same for all nodes in the network, and parameters that are specific to the given node of the network that is being started and can be different from node to node (`TendermintBlockchainConfig` and similar).
+Local nodes can be instantiated through the static factory method `init()` of their supplier class.
+That method requires to specify parameters that are global to the network of nodes (`ConsensusConfig`) and must be the same for all nodes in the network, and parameters that are specific to the given node of the network that is being started and can be different from node to node (`TendermintNodeConfig` and similar).
 Some implementations have to ability to _resume_.
 This means that they recover the state at the end of a previous execution, reconstruct the consensus parameters from that state and resume the execution from there, downloading